the-jame/shaqbot/README.md

 # Shaqbot
 Simple, spaghetti code bot made for my Discord server.
-Powered by DeepSeek & OpenAI (GPT-5 Nano).
+Powered by DeepSeek & OpenAI (GPT-5.6 Luna).

 ## Features
 - **Daily Posts**: Automatically posts a "Meme of the Day" (or Friday video) on startup/daily restart.
 Also announces birthdays configured in `main.js`.